JellyJoe198/Word-finder/README.md

 # Dictionary sorter
-This program takes a dictionary and outputs words that fit that criteria into a text file.
+This program takes a dictionary and a word list then outputs matching words into a text file.
+Useful for scrabble.
-Once cloned to your computer, edit the settings file (with IDLE or other) to change these parameters.
+Once cloned to your computer, edit the settings file (with IDLE or other txt editor) to change these parameters.
 Version 0.6.4 has different variables but it has comments in the code to help.

 ### System Requirements